Young Women’s Initiative Report Recommendations

 - Enhance the Human Resource Administration’s (HRA) and the Mayor’s Office to Combat Domestic Violence’s (OCDV) work within the DOE to better identify teen dating violence victims and connect them to services when needed.

-Summons Reform: In 2016, the Council passed the Criminal Justice Reform Act to reduce low-level offenses.
+Summons Reform: In 2016, the Council passed the Criminal Justice Reform Act to reduce low-level offenses and the law recently took effect in June 2017.
 Asset Forfeiture: In 2016, the Council held a hearing to ensure due process, transparency and accountability around property seized during the course of an arrest and civil forfeiture.
-The bill is currently being negotiated.
-Rikers Reform: The Council is …READ MORE
+The bill …READ MORE